OpenDataPolicingNC/Traffic-Stops/docs/vagrant.rst

     DEBUG = True

-This won't have the same nice features of the development server such as auto- reloading but it will run with a stack which is much closer to the production environment.
+This won't have the same nice features of the development server such as auto-reloading but it will run with a stack which is much closer to the production environment.
+Also beware that while ``conf/pillar/local.sls`` is checked into version control, ``local.py`` generally isn't, so it will be up to you to keep them in sync.

 Testing on the VM